futurice/spiceprogram/_includes/oss-sponsorship.md

 The sponsorship for any individual is limited to a maximum of 30 hours per month.
 With our compensation of €15 per hour (or equivalent local currency) that means a maximum of €450 monthly on top of your salary.
 This hour limitation is to protect the limited budget, not to discourage people of spending more time coding.
 However, we do have a budget, and it would be better to get many people to contribute some, than a few people to contribute a lot.
 The 30 hours is not cumulative.

 The trial period for this sponsorship is Nov 2014 to Mar 2015.
 Our budget for this trial period is €45000.
 This equals 3000 hours of sponsored contributions, or 600 hours per month.
-In other words, 20 people could make the full use of this sponsorship for the five months - or 40 people could code 15 hours per month for the same period of time.
+In other words, 20 people could make the full use of this sponsorship for the five months - or 40 people could make contributions for 15 hours per month for the same period of time.
 Futurice has about 200 employees at this point.

 Full-time limitation
 --------------------